x3rAx/svelte-kit-isolated-stores/README.md

     const start = new Date()

     // Instead of returning an object with a `subscribe()` method, you can just
-    // return a store.
-It is safe to use sveltes `derived()` here, as it will
+    // return a plain Svelte store.
+It is safe to use sveltes `derived()` here,
-    // be re-created when the store defined by `defineStore()` is recreated. return derived(
+    // as it will be re-created when the store defined by `defineStore()` is
+    // recreated.
+    return derived(
         time,
         ($time) => Math.round(($time.getTime() - start.getTime()) / 1000),